AitchisonLab/perox-per-cell/README.md

     - `POminarea` sets the minimum size, in pixels, for a peroxisome to be counted
     - `POmaxintensity` should be set to one less than the maximum possible pixel intensity value for the input image.
 In other words, 2^(bit depth of input image) - 1
 5) Save the edited perox_per_cell.bat file, then double-click it to execute the program.
 6) A command prompt window will appear and show messages output by the program.
 You may see many Java-related messages that can be ignored.
 When the program finishes, the window will close automatically.
-In initial tests, the program takes about 90 seconds to complete on a garden variety Windows desktop.
+In initial tests, the program takes less than 90 seconds to complete on a garden variety Windows desktop.
 To keep the window containing the output messages from the program open after the program ends, you can also run the program from the command line by opening a command prompt, `cd`'ing to the directory containing the perox_per_cell.bat file and entering the command
 `perox_per_cell.bat`